wiczerd/GKTW_empirical/README.md

 GKTW_empirical
 --------------

-This package does the empirical work for GKTW, "Occupational Switching and Self-Discovery in the Labor Market".
+This package does the empirical work for GKTW, "Multidimensional Skill Mismatch".

 The first 3 codes setup the data set, extracting it from the NLSY and cleaning it.